trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 ```

 - It loops over the new interface schema to update and do so.
-- If a changeVersion is required, it calls the old contract to take the new version configuration (and it disables itself)
+- If a changeVersion is required, it calls the old contract to take the new version configuration (and it disables itself).

-6. Last change is to expose any view from underlying contract, declare it at the end of the file
+6. Last change is to expose any view from underlying contract, declare it at the end of the file.

 ```ligolang
 @view